 Task Frequency Accomplished by Installing the cluster One-time installation per cluster Unwired Platform installer Setting up relay servers One-time initial installation and configuration; occasionally adding servers to the cluster Manual installation; manual set- up using configuration files.
-Suspending and resuming server nodes On demand, as required Sybase Control Center Setting cluster properties, including cache database settings, monitoring database setup, and so on Once, or as cluster changes require Manual configuration using files and .
+Suspending and resuming server nodes On demand, as required Sybase Control Center Setting cluster properties, including cache database settings, monitoring data- base setup, and so on Once, or as cluster changes require Manual configuration using files and .
 BAT scripts.
-Set up a shared data folder to share cluster synchroni- zation content as an alter- native method for keeping secondary nodes in sync.
-Once, or as cluster changes require Sybase Control Center Administering the runtime databases Routine to ensure that the database server is monitored and backed up, that there is sufficient space for Unwired Platform metadata and cached data tables, and that performance is within acceptable limits (performance tuning) Established processes and command line utilities.
+Administering the runtime databases Routine to ensure that the database server is monitored and backed up, that there is sufficient space for Unwired Platform metadata and cached data tables, and that performance is within acceptable limits (performance tuning) Established processes and command line utilities.
 Consult with your database administrator.
 See System Administration > Operation Maintenance.

-Task Frequency Accomplished by Reviewing licensing infor- mation, including total li- censed devices and cur- rently used licenses count Occasional, or as device user registration and deregistration occurs Sybase Control Center.
+Reviewing licensing infor- mation, including total li- censed devices and cur- rently used licenses count Occasional, or as device user registration and deregistration occurs Sybase Control Center.
 See System Administration > Operation Maintenance .